apache/brpc/brpc_proposal.md

-We propose to contribute the brpc codebase and associated artifacts (e.g. documentation etc.) to the Apache Software Foundation, and aim to build an wider open community around it in the 'Apache Way'.
+We propose to contribute the brpc codebase and associated artifacts (e.g. documentation etc.) to the Apache Software Foundation, and aim to build a wider open community around it in the 'Apache Way'.

 ## Background

-RPC framework is very important for Baidu's development when building high performance services, but the old existing ones can not fulfill our needs, so we build one from scratch in 2014, and many core services inside Baidu have adopted it.
+RPC framework is very important for Baidu's development when building high performance services.
+But the old existing ones can not fulfill our needs, so we build one from scratch in 2014, and many core services inside Baidu have adopted it.
-We named it as baidu rpc at first ,then change it as brpc for short.
+We named it as baidu-rpc at first, then change its name as brpc for short.
-In 2017, we open source it and hope to get more adoption, and get more contributions from outside.
+And in 2017, we open source it and hope to get more adoption, and get more contributions from outside.

 ## Rationale

 brpc has been approved inside baidu, since many high performance core services are using it.
-And since its open source, it has been adopted by several other companies , including Iqiyi, Didi, Sougou, BiliBili etc.
+And since its open source, it has been adopted by several other companies, including Iqiyi, Didi, Sougou, BiliBili etc.

 ## Current Status